UCL-ION-python-course-2025/guess-the-number/README.md

 I suggest you layout your windows like this.
 So you can see the code and easily switch between the Console and the README.

+Click the run button at the top to run your code!

 ![Layout](suggested_layout.png)